British Value of the Half Term – Democracy

 At Caton CPS, our pupils develop a strong set of values and principles, and question and understand what it means to grow up in British society.

-Through a rich and challenging humanities curriculum, and a focus on key events in British History – such as the EU Referendum this year – we invite pupils to reflect upon their role in a diverse, multicultural and multi faith society.
+Through a rich and challenging humanities curriculum, and a focus on key events in British History, we invite pupils to reflect upon their role in a diverse, multicultural and multi faith society.

 We equip pupils with a mature, respectful and sensitive appreciation for difference and diversity by including opportunities to learn about multiculturalism and identity.
 In discussing what it means to be British, children engage critically with stereotypes and prejudices and develop an understanding of how we can celebrate our heritage and home cultures whilst also embracing the ties that bind us together.

 Our Values based assemblies encourage pupils to explore different values that underpin what it is to be human and how to harness those that make a difference to others.
-Being involved in our Pupil Voice group furthers the opportunities to explore democracy, the law and responsibility.
+Being involved in our Pupil Council furthers the opportunities to explore democracy, the law and responsibility.

 Our school is enriched by the spirituality of our school community, and we teach an inclusive and all-embracing Religious Education curriculum that follows the local SACRE scheme which teaches pupils about the beliefs and practices of all major religious groups, and indeed the shared values that religion can promote in synchrony with core British values.